 Holy Innocents has provided much needed assistance to the Atlantic City Rescue Mission on an ongoing basis for several years.
 Items for women and men include toiletries, clothing, essential items for personal grooming and other necessities as they become known.
 Holy Innocents is committed to helping as many people as we can to recover and live new lives.

 If you are female and a member of the Episcopal Church you are already an ECW.
 Our mission is to assist and support the church in whatever capacity we can.
 Also, we endeavor to spread the word of the Lord.
-Your church secretary or ECW president, Suzette Whiting (609-492-2483) (firstname.lastname@example.org), will be glad to put you in touch within whatever ministry activity you would enjoy.
+Your church secretary or ECW president, Suzette Whiting (609-492-2483), will be glad to put you in touch within whatever ministry activity you would enjoy.

+There is a way to help some victims of slavery here in the United States.
 Thistle Farms is a community of women who have survived prostitution, trafficking and addiction.
 They provide housing, healthcare, and therapy, at no cost, to women through their two-year residential program, Magdalene.

 They also offer vocational training and income to residents and graduates through their social enterprise, which includes: a natural bath and body care line, the Thistle Stop Cafe, a paper and sewing workshop and a global initiative - Shared Trade.